edvin/fxldemo/README.md

 This example showcases how to configure FXLauncher in your Maven application to provide automatic updates optionally in combination with native installers.

-Please see [pom.xml](/pom.xml "pom.xml deployment descriptor") for complete documentation.
+Please see [pom.xml](/pom.xml) for complete documentation.

 ## Operations

-This project can perform the following operations:
+The following operations are supported by the example:

 1. Compile project jar to app.dir
 2. Copy dependencies to app.dir